 - How to Calculate Your Profit Margin

-Profit margins vary widely by industry, which can complicate matters further, with highly profitable industries like alcohol and food service netting comparatively high margins (with some quarters exceeding even 34%).
-But not all business owners should use their local watering hole as the benchmark for their own profit margins.
+Profit margins vary widely by industry, with some sectors such as alcohol and food service netting comparatively high margins (with some quarters exceeding even 34%).
+However, not all business owners should use their local watering hole as the benchmark for their profit margins.

 The truth is, coming up with a target profit margin is a highly personalized process that must account for your business’s various characteristics and operating costs.
-To help you find our what is a good profit margin or the average profit margin for your industry and location, read on as we walk you through the process from end-to-end.
+We’ll walk you through the process to help you find out what is a good profit margin or the average profit margin for your industry and location.

 What Your Profit Margin Says About Your Business